-Compliance with drug development & production regulatory frameworks such as Current Good Manufacturing Practice (cGMP) regulations is another main driver expected to boost the market.Virus safety of these products is ensured by manufacturers through various quality control measures such as monitoring and quality check of raw materials, validation & implementation of efficient virus clearance technology, as well as validation of the final product for the absence of virus contamination.
+Compliance with drug development and production regulatory frameworks such as Current Good Manufacturing Practice (cGMP) regulations is another main driver expected to boost the market.Virus safety of these products is ensured by manufacturers through various quality control measures such as monitoring and quality check of raw materials, validation and implementation of efficient virus clearance technology, as well as validation of the final product for the absence of virus contamination.
 Thus, the demand for these products is very high for manufacturing and R&D practices.

 Development of biologics such as biopharmaceutical drugs is highly complex, expensive, and time-consuming than chemical medicines.
 Every biopharmaceutical is unique and it is very difficult to produce the same drug as the original.
 Even a small deviation in the protein structure could result in changes in efficacy, quality, and safety of medicine.
 Thus, filtration products such as chromatography reagents and kits are required to be used very carefully to avoid the variation in protein structure or denaturation of proteins, which may adversely affect the demand for these products.

-The services segment is projected to showcase highest CAGR during the study period.
+The services segment is projected to showcase the highest CAGR during the study period.
 This is due to the increased outsourcing of R&D and drug development services from CROs by biotechnology companies.
-In addition, CROs are collaborating with biotechnology & biopharmaceutical companies for the development of novel drug and therapy, which is expected to support the segment growth.
+In addition, CROs are collaborating with biotechnology and biopharmaceutical companies for the development of novel drug and therapy, which is expected to support the segment growth.

 The filtration segment is expected to grow at a lucrative rate during the forecast period owing to increased R&D investment by vendors and product advancements.
 Companies invest a large amount of money in R&D to cater to the unmet needs of biopharmaceutical, biotechnology, and medical devices manufacturers.
 For instance, Sartorius invested USD 60.4 million in R&D in the year 2016 for the development of innovative products.